FETA – International street and open-air theatres festival in Gdansk

 FETA – dates and tickets

-FETA usually takes place on the second weekend of July (the detailed programme is usually announced a couple of weeks earlier).
-The opening spectacle is usually on Thursday evening, and then the rest follow on Friday evening, Saturday and Sunday.
+In 2019, Feta will take place on 11-14 July.
+The opening spectacle will be on Thursday evening (“Sen Kustosza”, at 10 pm), and then the rest follow on Friday evening, Saturday and Sunday.
 Although some spectacles are performed more than once, it is always a challenge to see all of them.
 You need to move quickly between the scenes to see the ones you want to see.

 Most of the spectacles are free of charge, so all you need to do is just to come in time to find a good viewpoint.
 Just make sure to remember the rule – the closer to the scene you are, the lower your head should be.
 So if you are close to the scene, you should seat on the ground, then people with their own seats (there are no seats provided), and then people who want to stand during spectacles.
 Thus more people are able to see the performance.

-For some spectacles you may need to book a ticket (at the FETA information centre) for a small fee.
+During Feta in 2019 for some spectacles, you will need to book a ticket (at the FETA information centre, 5 PLN).
 But that only applies to those with limited area for viewers, eg.performed in a tent.

 FETA – what to expect?